Technology Tales

 25th June 2013

-Ever since the Songbird project concentrated its efforts to support only Windows and OS X, the Firefox-based music player has been absent from a Linux user’s world.
+Ever since the Songbird project concentrated its efforts to support only Windows and OS X, the Firefox-based music player has been absent from a Linux user's world.
 However, the project is open source and a fork called Nightingale now fulfils the same needs.
-Intriguingly, it too is available for Windows for OS X users so I am left wondering why that overlap has happened.
-However, Songbird also is available as a web app and as an app on both Android and iOS while Nightingale sticks to being a desktop application.
+Intriguingly, it too is available for Windows and OS X users, which leaves me wondering why that overlap has happened.
+However, Songbird also is available as a web app and as an app on both Android and iOS, while Nightingale sticks to being a desktop application.

 To add it to Ubuntu, you need to set up a new repository.
-That can be done using the Software Centre but issuing a command in a terminal can be so much quicker and cleaner so here it is:
+That can be done using the Software Centre but issuing a command in a terminal can be so much quicker and cleaner, so here it is:

 sudo add-apt-repository ppa:nightingaleteam/nightingale-release

-Apart from entering your password, there will be prompt to continue by pressing the carriage return key or cancelling with CTRL + C. For our purposes, it is the first action that’s needed and once that’s done the needful, you can execute the following command:
+Apart from entering your password, there will be a prompt to continue by pressing the carriage return key or cancelling with CTRL + C. For our purposes, it is the first action that's needed and once that's done the needful, you can execute the following command:

 sudo apt-get update && sudo apt-get install nightingale

-This is in two parts: the first updates the repositories on your system and second actually installs the software.
-When that is complete, you are ready run Nightingale and, with the repository, staying up to date is not chore either.
-In fact, using the above commands brings another advantage and it is that they should in any Ubuntu derivatives such as Linux Mint.
+This is in two parts: the first updates the repositories on your system, while the second actually installs the software.
+When that is complete, you are ready to run Nightingale and, with the repository, staying up to date is not a chore either.
+In fact, using the above commands brings another advantage: it is that they should work in any Ubuntu derivatives, such as Linux Mint.

 Getting an Epson Pefection 4490 Photo scanner going with Ubuntu GNOME Remix 12.10